 After Rehab: 5 Ways for Addicts to Cope & Avoid Relapse

-The few weeks after rehab can be just as awful.
-In fact, the first few weeks after rehab is arguably worse for the struggling addict because they have a lot less support once they’ve left the rehab facility.
+The few weeks after rehab can be harder than rehab itself.
+In fact, the first few weeks after rehab is arguably worse for the struggling addict.
+People have a lot less support once they have left the rehab facility.
 In other words, for the addict, life after rehab can be downright terrifying.

 Sunflower Wellness Retreat can help.
 For newly recovering addicts, there are several things you can do to reduce the likelihood of relapse during life after rehab and your overall anxiety, as well.

 Do not make the mistake of thinking that you need to join Alcoholics Anonymous or another twelve-step group to have a sponsor.
 If you do not want to join a twelve-step group, ask a trusted friend to be your sponsor, someone you can call when you are overwhelmed.
 Having a sponsor is a crucial, time-tested part of successful recovery.

 One of the most helpful tools for recovering addicts is a neat and simple acronym: H (Hungry), A (Angry), L (Lonely), T (Tired).
 You are more likely to relapse if you experience any of these strong feelings.
 Be careful, and make sure to take care of yourself so that these unchecked feelings do not wreak continued havoc on your life!
 Get your rest, eat well, surround yourself with positive people, and express your anger in the right places: your journal, therapy, or artistic outlets.

 One of the best ways to ensure a successful recovery is to make sure that you are clear on your sense of purpose.
 Make sure that your life has meaning in several domains.
 Some ideas to find purpose after rehab involve:

 - Making sure you are cultivating friendships full of nurturance

 - Supporting or volunteering for organizations that serve others who are less fortunate

 - Writing about your story in a journal or a blog post